 CS:GO relies heavily on teamwork and map knowledge.
 Even on the lowest ranks people will know (most) main callouts, and while it’s not necessary to be able to name every inch of the map (you’re here to play after all, not to study) it is important to know the main calls and what a map looks like.

 You’ll also find that most people do use their mic in this game.
 It’s important that you use your own mic to call out enemy positions and so on, so hop don’t be afraid to hop on voice.
-While you’re at it it’s important to communicate properly.
-Communication is a skill on its own so I won’t go too deep, but I will outline two very common mistakes that new(er) players make so you can avoid those yourself.
+While you’re at it it’s vital to communicate properly.
+Communication is a skill on its own so I won’t go too deep, but I will outline two useful tips to avoid common mistakes that newer/inexperienced players make.

 - Call correctly.
 If you’re holding B site and you hear someone moving in tunnels you should just call ‘at least one B’ or ‘noise on B’.
 If you start panicking and call ‘ALL B’ or ‘IT’S B’ your teammates will start rotating away from their spots, which can lead to easy frags for the enemy team, or even free bomb plants.
 Make sure your calls are correct.